For a sample of what I write about, you could try some of these posts and publications — either my own favourites, or pieces that proved popular.

 - Angiogenesis and the mammography paradox: why cancer screening can be a bad thing in certain scenarios.

-- Cancer genomes: on the current state of tumour genome sequencing, and why it’s not all that useful yet — but will be very soon.
+- Cancer genomes: on the current state of tumour genome sequencing, and why it’s not all that useful yet — but will be soon.

 - Model Splicing: on the mechanism by which several varieties of a protein can be encoded by a single gene.